 Not only do I feel like I am heading towards nothing, but I also feel nothing.
 For the best part of a month, depression has held me in its unforgiving grip.
 Though it has loosened somewhat, I am trying to wiggle my way out and run towards some semblance of joy.

-This is a road that I have been down before, its old hat for me really.
-I am willing to bet that many of you have also felt the invisible weight of a depressive episode. having suffered for years is how I know that episodes of mental pain come to an end, eventually.
+This is a road that I have been down before, and it’s old hat for me, really.
+I am willing to bet that many of you have also felt the invisible weight of a depressive episode.
+Having suffered for years is how I know that episodes of mental pain come to an end, eventually.
 Even so, I can’t seem to be fearful for the future

 The most important thing here is that we have too much to live for to stop searching for the answers…… Even when we are fearful of the future